daniel-ac-martin/pic1d/README.md

-__Note:__ The vast majority of this code was written in a rush back in 2006.
+__Note:__ The vast majority of this code was written in a rush, back in 2006.
 As such there is a lot wrong with it.
-Notable the gnuplot output mode is buggy and the code does NOT represent good, modern C++ practice.
+Notably, the gnuplot output mode is buggy and the code does *NOT* represent good, modern C++ practice.

 It was written as one of the two main projects for my M.Phys, the [report] for which is available online.